kossakova/Surfs_Up/README.md

 ## Overview of the statistical analysis:

-Aloha welcome to Beautiful Oahu, Hawaii.
+Aloha!
+Welcome to Beautiful Oahu, Hawaii.
 A friend of ours is planning to open a **Surf n’ Shake** shop serving surfboards and ice cream to locals.
 Before the business plan comes the analysis, and the main factor for this business- the weather.
 We determined if location, weather, temperature, precipitation levels etc. are worth investments and if the business is going to be successful.

 ## Results: